-The objective initially set by the Governing Council of the ECB in 2007 was that TARGET2 should recover all of its costs (with the exception of the “public good factor”) over the six-year amortisation period, i.e. between May 2008 and April 2014.
-This covers the development costs, running costs, overhead costs and capital costs.
+The objective initially set by the ECB Governing Council in 2007 was that TARGET2 should recover all costs (with the exception of the “public good factor”) over the six-year amortisation period, i.e. between May 2008 and April 2014.
+This covers its development costs, running costs, overhead costs and capital costs.

-The evolution of the cost recovery rate of TARGET2 since the finalisation of its migration phase in 2008 is shown in Chart 37 below.
+The evolution of TARGET2’s cost recovery rate since the finalisation of its migration phase in 2008 is shown in Chart 34 below.

 TARGET2 annual cost recovery

-- At the time of the development of TARGET2, a number of assumptions were made regarding the volume of operations when considering the recovery of the costs of TARGET2.
-It was estimated that in the first year of TARGET2 operations (i.e. from May 2008 to April 2009), TARGET2 would have to settle a total of 93.05 million transactions and that this figure would then have to increase by an average of 6% per year.
-While the objective was met in the year the system was launched, the overall economic slowdown and exceptional market conditions in the years that followed made it impossible to meet the target 6% increase.
-Since the launch of TARGET2, the system has even seen an average annual decrease in billed traffic of 0.9%.
-This largely explains why the cost recovery of TARGET2, for its first few years of operation, was only around 90%.
+At the time of TARGET2’s development, a number of assumptions were made regarding the volume of operations when considering cost recovery.
+It was estimated that in the first year of operations (i.e. from May 2008 to April 2009), TARGET2 would settle a total of 93.05 million transactions and that this figure would then have to increase by an average of 6% per year.
+While the objective was met in the year the system was launched, the overall economic slowdown and exceptional market conditions in the following years made it impossible to meet the target 6% increase.
+Since TARGET2’s launch, the system has seen an average annual decrease in billed traffic of 0.9%.
+This largely explains why cost recovery, for the first few years of operation, was only around 90%.

-- In July 2012, acknowledging this underperformance, the Eurosystem decided to amend the single pricing scheme of TARGET2 as of January 2013.
-The changes made to the pricing scheme increased the fixed users’ periodic fee, while transaction fees remained unchanged.
+In July 2012, acknowledging this underperformance, the Eurosystem decided to amend the single pricing scheme of TARGET2 as of January 2013.
+The fixed periodic fee for users was increased, while transaction fees remained unchanged.
 The new pricing scheme represents an acceptable compromise, with a limited increase in the participants’ fees and a reasonable extension of the system’s payback period.
-In 2013 the amendment of the TARGET2 pricing scheme helped to bring cost recovery close to 100%.
+In 2013 the amended pricing scheme helped to bring cost recovery close to 100%.

-- In 2014 the majority of the investment costs was amortised, which mechanically and substantially decreased the costs to be recovered.
-This brought the cost recovery of TARGET2 to over 100%.
+In 2014 the majority of the investment costs were amortised, which substantially reduced the costs still to be recovered.
+This lifted cost recovery to more than 100%.
 These annual profits are used to offset the losses accumulated over the first years of operation.

-- While TARGET2 has generated annual profits since 2014, the level of cost recovery decreased in 2015 and 2016.
-The reasons behind this decrease are twofold.
-First, the SEPA migration end date resulted in a one-off drop in the total amount of customer payments settled in TARGET2.
+While TARGET2 has generated annual profits since 2014, the level of cost recovery has fluctuated considerably on an annual basis.
+The reasons for this are, first, the SEPA migration end-date resulted in a one-off drop in the total amount of customer payments settled in TARGET2.
 Second, T2S migration had an effect on TARGET2 from both a cost and a revenue perspective.
-TARGET2 underwent adaptations in preparation for the launch of T2S, the costs of which began being recuperated from 2015 onwards.
-These adaptation costs will be passed on to the participants making use of these services in the form of a specific fee.
-Furthermore, the successful migration of the respective CSDs to T2S from June 2015 onwards decreased the total amount of ancillary system transactions being settled in TARGET2.
+TARGET2 underwent adaptations in preparation for the launch of T2S, the costs of which started to be recouped from 2015 onwards.
+These adaptation costs are passed on to system participants in the form of a specific fee.
+Furthermore, the successful migration of the respective CSDs to T2S from June 2015 onwards reduced the total amount of ancillary system transactions settled in TARGET2.

-- 94% of the direct participants in the SSP opted for the flat fee option (i.e. option A), while 6% opted for the digressive fee option (i.e. option B).
-This illustrates that TARGET2 is capable of attracting both the major market players as well as a large number of small and medium-sized institutions.
+- 94% of the direct participants in the SSP opted for the flat fee option (i.e. option A), while 6% opted for the degressive fee option (i.e. option B).
+This shows that TARGET2 is capable of attracting both the major market players as well as a large number of small and medium-sized institutions.